 health issues who both love our work and have no plans to retire any time soon.
 Our son, Bryan, was

-diagnosed with ALS eight years ago.
+diagnosed with ALS over 10 years ago.
 He has increasing limitations with mobility

 and independence.
 My mother, Dot, who just celebrated her 90th birthday,